 A number of changes are carried out since inscription.
-Many buildings within the protected area originate from the late 18C and early 19C, representing a traditional timber log construction.
-Buildings of the 20C are made in a mixture of traditional-modern construction.
+A majority of buildings within the protected area of the mining settlement originate from the 18th C and represent a traditional timber log construction.
+Buildings of the 20th C are made in a mixture of traditional-modern construction.

-Røros Museum is currently repairing the buildings it owns in Sleggveien while the municipality is reshaping parts of this as an example of an 'original' streetscape with gravel-roads and building elevations constructed in timber logs.
+Røros Museum is currently contributing to reshaping part of Sleggveien as an example of an 'original' streetscape with gravel-roads and building elevations constructed in timber logs.
 Most of the buildings are in private ownership.
 The 'restoration' can be seen as a comprehensive overhaul to check overdue maintenance needs.
 Over a period of about 200 years since the construction of the buildings, external panelling as well as doors and window formats and detailing represent external influences and changes in fashion.
 Today this presents a quite unique and highly interesting variety of details.